Landspout: Life cycle

 Forming in relation to misocyclones and under updrafts, a landspout generally lasts for less than 15 minutes; however, they can persist substantially longer, and produce significant damage.
 Landspouts tend to progress through recognizable stages of formation, maturation, and dissipation, and usually decay when a downdraft or significant precipitation (outflow) occur nearby.
 They may form in lines or groups of multiple landspouts.

+Mesocyclone transition

+Rarely, a landspout may transitions into a mesocyclonic tornado if the attendant misocyclone merges into a stronger mesocyclone.

 Damage

-Landspouts are commonly weak; however, on rare occasions, a landspout can be as strong as an EF2 or EF3 tornado.
+Landspouts are usually weak, typically not surpassing the EF0 category.
+However, on rare occasions, they have been observed to reach up to EF2 and EF3 intensity.

+Examples of such unusually strong landspouts include: